 The Third Day at Gettysburg

 By the end of the second day of the Battle of Gettysburg, the Union Army seemed to be in control.
 A fierce Confederate attack late on the second day against Little Round Top had failed to destroy the Union’s left flank.
-And on the morning of the third day the two enormous armies were facing each other and anticipating another violent day.
+And on the morning of the third day the two enormous armies were facing each other and anticipating a violent conclusion to the great battle.

 General Robert E. Lee had decisions to make.
 His army was in enemy territory, and had not struck a decisive blow to the Union's Army of the Potomac.
 One of his most capable generals, James Longstreet, believed the Confederates should head southward, and draw the Union into a battle on more favorable terrain.

 Lee disagreed with Longstreet's assessment.
 He felt he had to destroy the Union’s most powerful fighting force on northern soil.
-That defeat would resonate deeply in the North, cause citizens to lose faith in the war, and lead to the Confederacy winning the war.
+That defeat would resonate deeply in the North, cause citizens to lose faith in the war, and, Lee reasoned, would lead to the Confederacy winning the war.

-And so Lee devised a plan that would have 150 cannons open fire with a massive artillery barrage that would last for nearly two hours.
-And then the troops of General George Pickett, which had just marched up to the battlefield the day before, would go into action.
+And so Lee devised a plan that would have 150 cannons open fire with a massive artillery barrage lasting for nearly two hours.
+And then units commanded by General George Pickett, which had just marched up to the battlefield the day before, would go into action.

 The Great Cannon Duel at Gettysburg

-At about noon on July 3, 1863, about 150 Confederate cannons began shelling the Union lines.
+At about noon on July 3, 1863, approximately 150 Confederate cannons began shelling the Union lines.
 The federal artillery, about 100 cannons, replied.
-And for nearly two hours the ground shook.
+For nearly two hours the ground shook.

 After the first few minutes, Confederate gunners lost their aim, and many shells began to sail beyond the Union lines.
-While the overshooting caused chaos in the rear, the front-line troops and artillery the Confederates hoped to destroy were relatively unscathed.
+While the overshooting caused chaos in the rear, the front-line troops and Union heavy guns the Confederates hoped to destroy were left relatively unscathed.

 The federal artillery commanders began to cease firing for two reasons: it led the Confederates to believe gun batteries had been put out of action, and it saved ammunition for the anticipated infantry attack.